Skip to content

 The tour guides carry dry bags with them that you can put some belongings in.
 For the most part, you’re encouraged to leave things in the bus.
 Even so, it’s a good idea to bring a light snack or water in case you get hungry inside the cave.

-An open mind is very important in a place like this.
-The Maya had a very different worldview than any of us.
-Some of their cultural or spiritual practices were very violent or immoral by our standards.
 In their worldview, though, some of these unsavory practices were a necessary evil.
 Nobody wanted to do these things, but they viewed them as necessary to uphold their society and way of life.
 Go in with this mindset and try to understand these actions from their perspective.
 They’re humans too.

 What NOT to Bring